gwleuverink/eloquent-hashid-binding/readme.md

 ## Basic usage

-Simply require the HashidBinding trait in your eloquent model and you're good to go!
+Simply use the HashidBinding trait in your eloquent model and you're good to go!

 ``` php
 namespace App;